loviuz/http-chained-requests-automator/README.md

 - **body**: the body of the request in case you send a POST request
 - **header-regexp**: an array of regular expressions you want to use to extract values from the headers.
 IMPORTANT: only the first value per regexp will be matched
 - **body-regexp**: like header-regexp, but the values will be matched against the response body
+- **extra_guzzle_options**: array of extra Guzzle options.
+Here you can find a full list of options: https://docs.guzzlephp.org/en/stable/request-options.html

 Example: